Episode 1: When Life Breaks You

 The Storm That Changed Everything

-I thought that was the end of the hurricane.
+I thought that was the end of the storm.

 I was wrong.